— We take our content seriously. This article was written by a real person at BREL.

 In the intense competition for “good houses” in Toronto, bidding wars are common.
-In a Seller’s market Sellers have control – many strategically set their asking price and conditions in the hopes of generating multiple offers on a Magic Offer Date set by them.
-[Related: More About Bidding Wars Here]
+In a Seller’s market Sellers have control – many strategically set their asking price and conditions in the hopes of generating multiple offers (ie a “bidding war”) on a magical Offer Date set by them.

 Bully offers, also referred to as pre-emptive offers, occur when a Buyer tries to short-circuit the process set out by the Seller and re-take control.

 So Mr. Seller, you want to review offers in 6 days?
 I’ll see you in an hour.

 You want time to review my offer?
 You get 60 minutes.

 You want how much for your house?
 I’ll offer you way more – you won’t say no to all those zeroes, will you?